sgunadhya/blog/content/review/drone.md

 soldiers in a battlefield.

-Drones do not evoke severe criticism from the local populace, at least in the U.S. Part of the reason is that the troops do not need to be deployed and the personnel is available in the native country, the psychological torque notwithstanding.
+Drones do not evoke severe criticism from the local populace, at least in the U.S. Part of the reason is that the troops do not need to be deployed in a foreign land and the personnel is available in the native country, the psychological torque notwithstanding.
 The author suggests that because of the asymmetry the drone warfare should not be called a war but torture.
 Like torture the drone operations involves a unilateral infliction of pain.